Cammy: Character design

 Capcom's research and development head Noritaka Funamizu stated that Cammy's inclusion in Super Street Fighter II stemmed from his feeling that the game needed another female character besides Chun-Li.
 She was originally designed by the same person who had previously made Street Fighter's Sagat and later also Morrigan Aensland for Darkstalkers.
 Compensating for the difference in sheer strength, Chun-Li and Cammy are faster than the other characters in the game.

 Cammy is a fighter with a slender yet muscular body.
 She has long blonde hair which she usually wears in two braided pigtails, blue eyes and a scar on her left cheek.
 In Super Street Fighter II, she is shown wearing a green sleeveless thong leotard, a military red beret, red gloves and black boots, with green camouflage stains on her legs.
 This iconic incarnation is known as Delta Red Cammy and appears in the Street Fighter II series of games, in some other games, in the American film and television productions, in several manga and comic book adaptations, in the home versions of Street Fighter IV and its updates.
-Street Fighter V retains largely the same look, with the addition of a black harness on her torso and a gun holster around her right thigh, but no longer wears the camouflage paint on her legs.
-Delta Red Cammy is approximately 19 years old in Street Fighter II and 22 by the time of Street Fighter IV.
+Street Fighter V retains largely the same look, with the addition of a black harness on her torso and a gun holster around her right thigh, but she no longer wears the camouflage paint on her legs.

-A different look was introduced in X-Men vs. Street Fighter, where her style and moves are similar these of both Spider-Man and Psylocke.
+A different look was introduced in X-Men vs. Street Fighter, where her style and moves are similar to those of both Spider-Man and Psylocke.
 This time, Cammy was depicted wearing a light blue, long sleeve thong leotard, a matching garrison cap, red gloves, brown leather boots, and a yellow necktie.
 The camouflage of her legs was replaced with blue stains in the shape of lightning bolts.
 This incarnation is known as Shadaloo Cammy or "Killer Bee" and appears in the Street Fighter Alpha, Marvel vs. Capcom and Capcom vs. SNK series of games, as well as in Namco × Capcom and in several manga and comic adaptations.
 Shadaloo Cammy is approximately 16 years old.